 - engages students in all the historical information they need;

-- offers great opportunities for exploring causation, connections and comparisons between different civilizations and empires;
+- offers great opportunities to explore causation, connections and comparisons between different civilizations and empires;

-- provides the necessary context and background for a sound understand of events, trends and developments through time.
+- provides the essential context and background for a sound understand of events, trends and developments through world history.

 “I am a huge fan of the site, its vast resources and comprehensive information about the world.
 Every Social Studies teacher I’ve showed it to has been amazed by your site and I take every opportunity to integrate it in my instruction.”
 Jonathan, Social Studies Teacher, Tucson, Arizona

-The Timemap of World History consists of an atlas and an encyclopedia.
+The Timemap of World History is formed of an atlas and an encyclopedia.

-The Atlas consists of more almost 1000 maps.
-These cover every period in world history and every region and country of the world.
+The Atlas consists of almost a thousand maps, covering every period in world history and every region and country of the world.

-The maps in the Atlas are all structured around three different geographical levels – world, big region, country.
+The maps are all structured around three geographical levels – world, big region (Europe, Africa, Middle East, North America, etc.), and country.